tuxdotrs/tuxdotrs/README.md

 #### ⭐ Recent Stars

-- [uiverse-io/galaxy](https://github.com/uiverse-io/galaxy) (today) - The largest Open-Source UI Library!
+- [uiverse-io/galaxy](https://github.com/uiverse-io/galaxy) (1 day ago) - The largest Open-Source UI Library!
 Community-made and free to use.
 Made with either CSS or Tailwind.
 - [vicinaehq/vicinae](https://github.com/vicinaehq/vicinae) (1 week ago) - A focused launcher for your desktop — native, fast, extensible
 - [zed-industries/zed](https://github.com/zed-industries/zed) (2 weeks ago) - Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [longbridge/gpui-component](https://github.com/longbridge/gpui-component) (2 weeks ago) - Rust GUI components for building fantastic cross-platform desktop application by using GPUI.